 I met Fiona Zedde in 2011 when she came to speak at the College of Wooster.
 We hosted her in our home.
 She was lovely, engaging, and totally forgave my goofy dog for destroying an intimate article of her clothing.
 She gifted us a copy of Dangerous Pleasures (2011).

 Being the voracious reader that I am, I finished it in a day, and just like one of her characters, I was hungry for more.
-More women secure in their sexuality, secure in their desires, and more of Fiona’s luscious writing.
+More women secure in their sexuality, secure in their desires.
+Many understanding that they want a protective father as a partner, and more of Fiona’s luscious writing.
 Her word choice, and character development are exceptional.
 Her writing is sultry, seductive, and tantalizing.
 Fiona’s stories feature lead characters that are smart, introspective and passionate.
 Her novels achingly explore the intersections of love, hate and desire.

 In addition to her contemporary novels and stories of lesbian love and desire, Ms. Zedde also has written two urban fantasy novels, Every Dark Desire (2007) and the sequel Desire at Dawn (2014).
 Her vampires do not sparkle, and would rip your throat out for even suggesting it.